Gerald Phipps: Sports ownership

 Phipps then approached Kunz and the voting trust to offer to buy the share.
 They came to an agreement in which they would buy it with a down payment of $250,000 and an offer of $1.25 million to be paid by June 1.
 The announcement on February 16 that the Phipps family had over 90% of the team led to public fanfare that saw season tickets sales double from the prior year.
 In 1967, Phipps and the team tried pushing a bond issue to voters of the area to help increase the size of Bears Stadium (renamed to Mile High Stadium in 1968) from 34,000 to 50,000 to be in line with the stipulation set out by the AFL to have a stadium of 50,000 seats.
 Supposedly, if the bond issue failed, the team would have moved to Birmingham, Alabama.
 The bond did fail, but a civic group called "The Doers" helped raise $1.8 million to buy the stadium from the Phipps brothers and then deed it over to the City and County of Denver, which meant that true revenue bonds could be issue by city government to expand the stadium.
 However, the bonds were still not paid off by 1974 by revenues of the stadium, which needed further expansion; a general obligation bond proposal had to be put up and passed by the Denver voters, which in fact passed.

 During Phipps's tenure as owner, the Broncos earned their first trip to the Super Bowl (in 1978) participating in Super Bowl XII and saw a significant rise in Denver Broncos popularity, called "Broncomania".
 In 1985, Phipps became the first non-player to be inducted into the Broncos Ring of Fame.
 He sold the Broncos in February 1981 to Edgar Kaiser, Jr for $40 million.

 He is also a member of the Colorado Sports Hall of Fame.
 Phipps was also the owner of the Denver Bears minor league baseball team alongside owner the stadium that housed both the Bears and Broncos.
 He was a director of Rocky Mountain Empire Sports, which owned the Denver Bears minor league baseball team from 1947 to 1984.
 Gerald served as board chairman while Allen served as president.

 Gerald Phipps graduated with a BA in English from Williams College.
 He and his brother Allan were inducted into the Colorado Business Hall of Fame.

 Personal life

-Phipps married Janet Alice Smith in 1937, and they had three children.
+Phipps married Janet Alice Smith in 1937, and they had three children, Sandra Dennehy, Karen Sass, and Marta Talman.
+He also had eight grand children.
 Phipps died on August 6, 1993, of cancer at the age of 78.